Present Day

 “Hey Jenny.
 You miss me?”

-Jennifer struggled to keep her voice steady, her body trembling with fear.
+She struggled to keep her voice steady, her body trembling with fear.
 “Ronny, you’re not welcome here.
 Leave!” she demanded, but despite her best efforts, her words wavered, betraying the fear she desperately tried to hide.

-“I have a video this time, Ronny.
-You can’t manipulate me anymore.”
-Jennifer struggled to keep her mind clear over the thundering voices emanating from the murky mist enveloping Ronny.
+“You can’t manipulate me anymore.”
+She forced the words out, clinging to them like a lifeline as the thundering voices emanating from the murky mist enveloping Ronny.

 Don’t let him get in your head!
 It was so easy to listen to him because some of what he said was true.
 The police didn’t help her.
 She tried to press charges, but even with the evidence, law enforcement didn’t even arrest him.
 The prosecuting attorney said he had too many cases, and the video wasn’t enough to waste his time on.
 It doesn’t matter if anyone believes me.
 It happened, and my feelings are valid.
 I am not a victim.
-Steadily and slowly, she placed her hand to her waist.
+Steadily, she placed her hand to her waist.